daneb/blog/_sermons/jude3-4.md

 ### 1.1 Beloved

-* Before Jude gets into the thick of things, he states one of his motivations, and it's loved.
+* Before Jude gets into the thick of things, he states one of his motivations, and it's love.
-* Not at the start of verse 3, he begins with the word _beloved_, that is, greatly loved.
+* Note at the start of verse 3, he begins with the word _beloved_, that is, greatly loved.
-* It's easy to criticize, but when love meets criticism it becomes critical to pay attention.
+* It's one thing to receive a warning from someone, but when that warning has a foundation in love it becomes critical to pay attention.
 The person in question has taken the time to consider you, to consider your life, it's course and apply their mind to equipping you for the future.
 This is what Jude is doing.

 ### 1.2 Diligence vs Needful